Freelancing

 Ready for the real secret sauce?
 It's not about the quantity of your communication – it's about the quality.
 One thoughtful, well-timed update beats five generic "just checking in" messages any day of the week.

-Speaking Their Language (Without Dumbing Down Your Expertise)
+3. Speaking Their Language

 Your technical brilliance means nothing if clients can't understand what you're saying.
 I know, I know – you worked hard for that expertise.
 But consider this: When your doctor explains something in simple terms, does it make them less of an expert?
 Exactly.